Skip to main content

 Milton Household Recycling Centre improvements

 The site will remain in its current location but extend onto the adjacent landfill site.
-It will be about 70% bigger and able to accommodate additional waste from expected household growth until 2070.
+It will be able to accommodate additional waste from expected household growth until 2070.

 recycling centre